mmistakes/minimal-mistakes/_drafts/fs2.md

 As we can see, the `fold` method works exactly as its Scala counterpart.

-Many other streaming libraries define streams and transformation in terms of _sources_, _pipes_, and _sinks_.
+**Many other streaming libraries define streams and transformation in terms of _sources_, _pipes_, and _sinks_**.
 A source generates the elements of a stream, then transformed through a sequence of stages or pipes, and finally consumed by a sink.
 For example, the Akka Stream library has specific types modeling these concepts.

-In fs2, the only available type modeling the above streaming concepts is `Pipe[F[_], -I, +O]`. `Pipe`s are only a type alias for the function `Stream[F, I] => Stream[F, O]`.
+In fs2, the only available type modeling the above streaming concepts is `Pipe[F[_], -I, +O]`. `Pipe` is a type alias for the function `Stream[F, I] => Stream[F, O]`.
 So, a `Pipe[F[_], I, O]` represents nothing more than a function between two streams, the first emitting elements of type `I`, and the second emitting elements of type `O`.

 Using pipes, we can look at the definition of fs2 streams, like the definitions of streams in other libraries, representing transformations on streams as a sequence of stages.
 The `through` method applies a pipe to a stream.
-Its internal implementation is straightforward since it involves the function defined by the pipe to the stream:
+Its internal implementation is straightforward since it applies the function defined by the pipe to the stream:

 ```scala
 // fs2 library code